 Vassar's "UU" group engages spirituality and social issues, working to build a welcoming community in the non-creedal traditions of Unitarian Universalists.
 The group is a VSA organization that met weekly for creative worship, discussion, and meditation and collaborated with the local UU congregation.
 The UU group did not meet this term, but we are hoping that the group will reestablish next semester.
 If you are interested in this group, please contact Unitarian Universalists at the link below.

 Vassar Catholic Community (VCC)

 The Vassar Catholic Community (VCC) works to deepen and enrich the religious life of Roman Catholics at Vassar and anyone who is interested in or has questions about Catholicism.
-The group is a VSA organization whose activities focus on faith, community life, and social justice, including Mass on Sunday at 5:00 pm in the Chapel and weekly meetings on Wednesday at 8:00 pm in the Gold Parlor.
-The VCC also offers all-campus programming such as guest speakers, social events, and retreats.
+The group is a VSA organization whose activities focus on faith, community life, and social justice.
+This term, VCC is meeting virtually for Catholic Reflective Prayer on Sundays at 5:00 pm.
+Please contact VCC for more information and/or for the Zoom link to join.

 Vassar Hindu Association